jctemp/paper-gnn-shadewatcher/sections/05_discussion.typ

 - What are the benefits?
 - How useful is the concept?
-- How well does recommendation fit to threat detection?
+- How well does recommendation fit threat detection?